civican/legisinfo/42-1/bills/C-49/bill_text.md

     Churchill, Manitoba for export,

-    a port in British Columbia for **export, other than** export to the United States for consumption in that country, or
+    a port in British Columbia for export, other than export to the United States for consumption in that country, or

-    a point west of Thunder Bay or Armstrong, Ontario, if the grain is to be carried to a port in British Columbia for export, **other than export to the United States for consumption in that country;** (**mouvement du grain**)
+    a point west of Thunder Bay or Armstrong, Ontario, if the grain is to be carried to a port in British Columbia for export, other than export to the United States for consumption in that country; (**mouvement du grain**)

-    **port in British Columbia** **includes** Vancouver, North Vancouver, New Westminster, Roberts Bank, Prince Rupert, Ridley Island, Burnaby, Fraser Mills, Fraser Surrey, Fraser Wharves, Lake City, Lulu Island Junction, Port Coquitlam, Port Moody, Steveston, Tilbury and Woodwards Landing; (**port de la Colombie-Britannique**)
+    **port in British Columbia** includes Vancouver, North Vancouver, New Westminster, Roberts Bank, Prince Rupert, Ridley Island, Burnaby, Fraser Mills, Fraser Surrey, Fraser Wharves, Lake City, Lulu Island Junction, Port Coquitlam, Port Moody, Steveston, Tilbury and Woodwards Landing; (**port de la Colombie-Britannique**)

 ### Section 40

   **(1)** Paragraph 150(3)(a) of the French version of the Act is replaced by the following:

-    les **primes**, rabais ou réductions semblables versés ou accordés par la compagnie;
+    les primes, rabais ou réductions semblables versés ou accordés par la compagnie;

   **(2)** Subsection 150(3) of the Act is amended by striking out "or" at the end of paragraph (b) and by adding the following after paragraph (c):